Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

             ncn-m001# cray capmc xname_on create --xnames x1001c1s0
             ```

         3. If the BMC is reachable and in `HTTPsGetFailed`, then verify that the BMC is accessible with the new default global credential.
-Replace `BMC_XNAME` with the name of the Redfish Endpoint.
+Replace `BMC_HOSTNAME` with the hostname of the Redfish Endpoint.
+For a NodeBMC its hostname is its xname.
+For a ChassisBMC, then the `b0` in its xname needs to be removed to get its hostname.
+            > For example, the ChassisBMC has the xname `x1000c0b0`, and its hostname is `x1000c0`.
+            > <!-- In CSM 1.0 the hostname for a ChassisBMC matches its xname -->
             ```bash
-            ncn-m001# curl -k -u root:$CRED_PASSWORD https://BMC_XNAME/redfish/v1/Managers | jq
+            ncn-m001# curl -k -u root:$CRED_PASSWORD https://BMC_HOSTNAME/redfish/v1/Managers | jq
             ```

             If the error message below is returned, then the BMC needs to be have a StatefulReset action performed on it.
 The StatefulReset action will clear out any previously user defined credentials that are taking precedence over the CEC supplied credential.
 It will also clear out NTP, Syslog, and SSH Key configurations on the BMC.